awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 = 1.4.2 - TODO =

+* Fix: Added admin message when trying to activate Pro with Lite still active.

 = 1.4.1 - August 9, 2015 =

 * Tweak: Added deactivation code so Lite and Pro versions don't run at the same time.